Continental Divide Trail – April 29, 2009

 “Really,” he said sarcastically.
 Did you ask her where we could find water,” he asked through a bit of panting.

 “I did not.
 We will find some,” I said.
 I heard him sigh in exasperation as I heaved my pack onto my back.

-We had come out of Lordsburg this morning, after spending a zero day there yesterday taking care of town chores and errands.
-This was probably the only reason everyone basically ignored me.
+We had come out of Lordsburg this morning after spending a zero day there yesterday taking care of town chores and errands.
+This was probably the only reason everyone ignored me.
 The town aura had not yet worn off, and they knew we were heading into town again tomorrow, so they were patient.